 So…how does one give an experience?

-- Tinggly is our favorite purveyor of experiences because they package it as a gift, if you prefer.
+- Tinggly is our favorite purveyor of experiences because they package it as a gift.
 The idea is simple: You purchase a gift box, they choose an experience.
 There are literally hundreds of experiences to choose from, but the beauty is that you don’t have to choose for them.
-You just have to pick a gift box; there are a variety available at pricepoints as low as $79.
+You just have to pick a gift box; there are a variety available at price points as low as $79.
 There are even themed experiences, such as Super Woman, Fun Together, or Dream Wedding.
 Something for everyone, is what we’re saying.
-(There is also an e-Voucher version available.)

 - We love the idea of gifting someone someplace to stay on their travels, but Airbnb has gone one better: they now offer curated experiences around the world.
 The idea is much the same as their accommodations: Local people host you, and you get to live like a local.
 Prices are as varied as the experiences: Surfing in Bali for $9, to flight lessons over Los Angeles for $125, and pretty much anything in-between.
 Once again, you don’t have to choose for them; just send them an Airbnb gift card, and they can spend it on any experience or accommodation they choose.

 Here’s where we can actually help each other out!
 If you or your giftee don’t have an Airbnb account, you can set one up quickly and easily.
-When you follow our link, we will get a small travel credit, and you (or your lucky recipient) will get $55 added to the account to get you started!
+When you follow our link, we will get a small travel credit, and you (or your lucky recipient) will get up to $50 off accommodations, and $15 off any experience priced at $50 or more.
 That’s a Santa-sized Win-Win!